The Association des francophones des Kootenays Ouest promotes French language and culture throughout the West Kootenay region.

 Tennis Courts – by membership or day use

-If you wish to join a club or use one of these facilites please contact the the Balfour Golf Course Office at 250-229-4114 for further information.
+If you wish to join a club or use one of these facilities please contact Balfour Golf & recreation at 250-229-5655 for further information.

 Our mission is to protect ecosystems and communities by preventing and reducing the harmful impacts of invasive species.
 An invasive species is a species that is not native to a specific location, and that has a tendency to spread to a degree that causes damage to the environment, human economy or human health.